sirvkrm/codex-vkrm/npm-package/README.md

 npm publish --access public
 ```

-Before publishing, make sure the staged binaries under `bin/android-arm64/` and `bin/android-armv7/` are up to date.
+Before publishing, make sure the matching architecture packages are published first, then publish this wrapper package last so its optional dependency versions resolve.

 ## License